jamesbloom/ozip/README.txt

 		--bufferlimit=[1-256]   (MB) max buffer size for compression.
-		--blocklimit=[8+]       (KB) minimum block size in KB for streaming --contextlimit=[8+]     (KB) context limit KB. trades memory use for ratio
+		--blocklimit=[8+]       (KB) minimum block size in KB for streaming --contextlimit=[8+]     (KB) context limit KB. trades memory use for ratio Unix only:

-Unix only:
 		--timeout=[1000]		time in ms to wait on inactve stdin during compression

+Additional Oodle Compression options displayed with -H. See the Oodle Data Documentation for details.

 Ozip developed by:
 https://github.com/jamesbloom/ozip